vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 2. Click on "Access my Wallet"
 3. Select "MEW CX" and allow the access to your wallet
 4. Click on "Contract" -> "Interact with Contract"
-5. In the new page, under "Contract Address" copy the Test Token address from the list above
+5. In the new page, under "Contract Address" copy the [Test Token address](./tokens.md)
 6. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://raw.githubusercontent.com/Public_Test_Bridge_Tools/blob/master/token/token_abi.json
 7. Click "Continue"
 8. Click "Select an Item" and in the dropdown list select "Approve"